 Completion of the platform at Mountsorrel in March 2015 saw the final sections of track laid and the sand drag installed at the end of the line.
 A further sand drag was installed in October 2015 at the Swithland end of the branch to enable a public service to commence.

 The first public service along the length of the branch took place on the 24th and 25th October 2015 for one weekend only.
-In 2016 we had two further running weekends, the 20th and 21st August and the 22nd and 23rd October.
-We hope to run more regular services along the branch throughout 2017.
+In 2016 we had two further running weekends, the 20th and 21st August and the 22nd and 23rd October, and four train weekends in 2017.
+We hope to run more regular services along the branch throughout 2018.